 If you are a beginner, then Snails are ideal for you.
 They are pretty easy to care for, and they do not have any special requirements.
 You can also keep them in a smaller tank.

-In this guide, you will learn How Many Nerite Snails Per Gallon? & how to care for them, including varieties, diet, tank set-up, water parameters breeding.
+In this guide, you will learn How Many Nerite Snails Per Gallon? & how to care for them, including varieties, diet, tank set-up, and water parameters breeding.

 How Many Nerite Snails Per Gallon?